-Menopause is the permanent end of menstruation and fertility, defined as occurring 12 months after your last menstrual period.
+Menopause is defined as occurring 12 months after your last menstrual period and marks the end of menstrual cycles.
 Menopause can happen in your 40s or 50s, but the average age is 51 in the United States.

-Even so, the physical and emotional symptoms of menopause may disrupt your sleep, cause hot flashes, lower your energy or — for some women — trigger anxiety or feelings of sadness and loss.
+Even so, the physical symptoms, such as hot flashes, and emotional symptoms of menopause may disrupt your sleep, lower your energy or — for some women — trigger anxiety or feelings of sadness and loss.